Duan2baka/Qin-the-Xiao/README.md

 ### Stable Diffusion

-- By typing `g!prompt`, an 1024x1024 image with prompt would be generated.
+- By typing `g!prompt`, a 1024x1024 image with prompt would be generated.
 - You can use `/gen` for more options, `/models` for model list.